 Our family has been BUSY for the past few months, in many good ways and a few sad ones.
-This wrapup of March and April will get us caught up on unschooling news through the end of what would be Sarah’s 11th-grade year in public school, but I can’t promise it’s as complete as it might be!
+This wrapup of March and April will get us caught up on unschooling news through the end of what would be Ashar’s 11th-grade year in public school, but I can’t promise it’s as complete as it might be!
 (As always, if you want a more frequent peek at what we do, you can always find me on Instagram and Facebook.)

 If you’re new to seeing our days recapped in this format, check out our archive of previous wrapups here for some more info on why we take this approach and some other highlights of our adventures.